Inflammatory Breast Disease

 Mastitis describes inflammation of the breast tissue, both acute or chronic.
 By far the most common cause is from infection, typically through S. Aureus, but can occasionally be granulomatous.

-Mastitis can be classed by lactation status:
+Mastitis can be classified dependent on lactation status:

 Clinical Features